altruios/namshubettulpa/public/namshubettuple/vows.md

 *Rossin gestured for her to close her eyes.*
 *She did.*
 "It’ll be apparent - just relax and focus.
-Your vision is just part of your brain lighting up from some chemical signals from your eyes, you are focused on that when you see, just - with your eyes close, focus to your left, pivot your attention away from where you see."
+Your vision is just part of your brain. lighting up from some chemical signals from your eyes. you are focused on that when you see. just - with your eyes close: focus to your left. pivot your attention away from where you see."
 ~Martha tried for a bit.~
-~A few minutes passed and she was pretty sure she was just trying to look left with her eyes.~ ~No matter how she tried she wasn’t able to just...~ ~turn her brain like that, was that the best phrase, she wondered.~ 'Turn my brain....'
+~A few minutes passed~
+~she was pretty sure she was just trying to look left with her eyes.~ ~No matter how she tried she wasn’t able to just...~ ~turn her brain like that, was that the best phrase, she wondered.~ 'Turn my brain....'